savonet/book/audio.md

 Sometimes we do want to stream silence, and when we do so, we want to stream real silence.
 When you have an input such as a microphone, it generally induces a small noise, which is almost unnoticeable when someone is talking, but quite annoying when we hear only that.
-In order to address this, the `gate` operator can be used to lower the volume when a source is almost silent.
+In order to address this, the `gate`\index{gate} operator can be used to lower the volume when a source is almost silent.
 For instance,

 ```{.liquidsoap include="liq/gate.liq" from=1 to=-1}